XTLS/Xray-docs-next/docs/en/config/outbound.md

-# Outbound Proxies
+# Outbound Proxy (Mux, XUDP)

-Outbound connections are used for sending data and can use any of the available protocols listed in [outbound protocols](./outbounds/).
+Outbound connections are used to send data.
+For available protocols, please see [Outbound Protocols](./outbounds/).

 ## OutboundObject

-The `OutboundObject` corresponds to a sub-element of the `outbounds` item in the configuration file.
+`OutboundObject` corresponds to a sub-element of the `outbounds` item in the configuration file.

 ::: tip
-The first element in the list serves as the main outbound.
-When there is no match or no successful match for the routing, the traffic is sent out by the main outbound.
+The first element in the list serves as the primary outbound.
+When a routing match does not exist or fails, traffic is sent via the primary outbound.
 :::

 ```json